StateSmith/StateSmith/docs/index.md

 ### Easy to use
-statesmith is incredibly easy to use.
+StateSmith is incredibly easy to use.

  ...